certtools/intelmq/intelmq/bots/experts/certbund_contact/README-ripe-import.md

 Call `ripe_import.py --help` or `ripe_diff.py --help`
 to see all command line options.

+The importer is capable of importing only entries which can be associated to a CountryCode.
+This is suppported natively for `inetnum` and `inetnum6` data (IP-Data).
+For ASN an additional step is required, as the `autnum` datasets (ASN-Data) do not provide this information.
+Thats where the `delegated-list` comes to play.
+In order to import only IP and ASN Data for one country, for instance DE, use the following parameters:
+`--restrict-to-country DE` and `--ripe-delegated-file delegated-ripencc-latest`.

+Note: When providing an asn-whitelist file, the file specified with `--ripe-delegated-file` and CountryCode based imports will be ignored for ASN-Data.
+Only the ASN specified in the whitelist will be imported.
+IP-Data will not be affected.

 Now import the data into your ContactDB, we assume you used `contactdb` as database name.